 This program offers a wide variety of courses in Asian studies, Contemporary China studies, liberal arts, business administration, science, social science, engineering, and English instruction.
-This instutition also offers an International Asian Studies Program (IASP) as well as a Teaching English program.
+This instutition also offers an International Asian Studies Program as well as a Teaching English program.
 To find more information about specific courses, use the on-site course catalog.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
-You may not take any courses overseas of a Pass/Fail basis.
+You may not take any courses overseas on a Pass/Fail basis.
+Students may not fulfill GHA (General Health and Activity) general education requirements abroad.

-To see what kind of credit students in past semesters have received for courses taken on this program, visit the Hong Kong Course Equivalency List*.
+To see what kind of credit students in past semesters have received for courses taken on this program, visit the Hong Kong CUHK Course Equivalency List*.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.